 Blood is a mixture of cells and plasma.
 The packed cell volume (PCV) is a measurement of the proportion of blood that is made up of cells.
 The value is expressed as a percentage or fraction of cells in blood.
 For example, a PCV of 40% means that there are 40 millilitres of cells in 100 millilitres of blood.

 Red blood cells account for nearly all the cells in the blood.
-The PCV rises when the number of red blood cells increases or when the total blood volume is reduced, as in dehydration.
-The PCV falls to less than normal, indicating anaemia, when your body decreases its production of red blood cells or increases its destruction of red blood cells.
+The PCV increases when the number of red blood cells increases or when the total blood volume is reduced, as in dehydration.
+The PCV falls to less than normal, indicating anaemia, when your body decreases its production of red blood cells or increases its destruction of red blood cells, or the blood cells are diluted by increases in total volume (haemodilution, for example occurring during pregnancy).

 How is it used?